FuelLabs/fuel-docs/src/quickstart/frontend.md

 ### You just built a fullstack dapp on Fuel! ⛽

-[Here is the repo for this project](https://github.com/FuelLabs/beta2-quickstart).
+[Here is the repo for this project](https://github.com/FuelLabs/quickstart).
 If you run into any problems, a good first step is to compare your code to this repo and resolve any differences.

-Tweet us [@fuellabs\_](https://twitter.com/fuellabs_) letting us know you just built a dapp on Fuel, you might get invited to a private group of builders, be invited to the next Fuel dinner, get alpha on the project, or something 👀.
+Tweet us [@fuel_network](https://twitter.com/fuel_network) letting us know you just built a dapp on Fuel, you might get invited to a private group of builders, be invited to the next Fuel dinner, get alpha on the project, or something 👀.

 ### Updating The Contract

 If you make changes to your contract, here are the steps you should take to get your frontend and contract back in sync:

 - In your contract directory, run `forc build`
-- In your contract directory, redeploy the contract by running this command and following the same steps as above to sign the transaction with your wallet: `forc deploy --url node-beta-2.fuel.network/graphql --gas-price 1`
+- In your contract directory, redeploy the contract by running this command and following the same steps as above to sign the transaction with your wallet: `forc deploy --node-url beta-3.fuel.network/graphql --gas-price 1 --random-salt`
 - In your frontend directory, re-run this command: `npx fuels typegen -i ../counter-contract/out/debug/*-abi.json -o ./src/contracts`

 - In your `fuel-project/frontend` directory, update the contract ID in your `App.tsx` file